pflanze/functional-perl/docs/howto.md

   (TODO: implement a `Sub::Call::Tail` variant that ignores the tail call declarations or lets them be turned on/off at runtime?)

+* To get more detail on why predicates don't accept a value (e.g. those used to restrict `FP::Struct` fields), run this son startup (should we make this more convenient via a wrapper loader module?):

+        use FP::Failure;
+        $FP::Failure::use_failure=1;

 ### Lazy code